maxtkc/mos-herb-site/work_w_me.md

 ##### 6 Month Restore from the Roots

 Chronic issues are like onions: once we peel away one layer we find the next layer to address.
-In my experience, six months is the minimum amount of time it takes to both fully address the root causes of imbalances leading to dysregulation in the body, AND to develop a new habit.
+In my experience, **six months** is the minimum amount of time it takes to both **fully address the root causes** of imbalances leading to dysregulation in the body, AND to **develop a new habit**.
 This six-month program is designed for us to walk together throughout that process.
-We add one step at a time so that we can track changes and build rhythms that lead to lasting changes.
+We add one step at a time so that we can track changes and **build rhythms that lead to lasting changes**.

 **This program includes:**
 ![Catmint](/assets/images/resized_images/catnip_480x480.webp){: style="float: right; width: 40%"}